 Take a deeper look at the buyer's journey and consider the actions of the buyer at each stage.
 At the awareness stage, you need to frame the reader's problem, opening up that shared frame of reference and building trust that you can understand their pain points.
 Next, you need to shift the problem so they can see a way forward.
 Technical jargon is likely to turn someone off and make the content harder to digest.
 It's far better to leave the technicalities to decision stage content and stick to your customer-centric strategy.

-Stories belong in all areas of marketing, not just B2C.
+For B2B success, the power of storytelling is invaluable.
 It’s important to take your reader on a journey from the moment they arrive at your homepage until they decide to reach out for help.

 Consider offering a bonus alongside your core content.
 Is there a checklist you can offer as a quick download which will help the reader implement the ideas you've raised?
 If it's a logical next step in the story you're telling, it's far more likely to convert.

 Root your content in reality.
 Someone is far more likely to read your 1,000 words on wireless if it is rooted in something tangible and interesting, for example a real life case study of a shopping centre.
 They used the provision of Wi-Fi as a way to gain insight into their demographic, and also to send out offers directly to shoppers’ mobile devices?
 Great, how can I do that?